Unless we ourselves are The Barbarians …

 Barbarians …

 Laurie Anderson added these words to her incantation-like reading of C.P.
 Cavafy’s poem Waiting for the Barbarians, featured in China Heritage on the eve of 5 November 2024, the day of the US presidential election.
-It was a day that also coincided with the commemoration of Guy Fawkes and his failed Gunpowder Plot, an attempt at tyrannicide and regime change during the reign of King James I. In rural New Zealand — where China Heritage is produced — fireworks crackled through the night as part of a tradition that dates back to 1605 as voters in North America went to the polls.
+It was a day that also coincided with the commemoration of Guy Fawkes and his failed Gunpowder Plot, an attempt at tyrannicide and regime change during the reign of King James I. In rural New Zealand — where China Heritage is produced — fireworks crackled through the night, part of a tradition that dates back to 1605, as voters in North America went to the polls.

 On 1 January 2024, China Heritage published Nutbush City Limits — 2024, Mao, Trump and China Heritage to mark this momentous year in US and global politics.
 It featured a reprint of A Monkey King’s Journey to the East, the meditation on Donald J. Trump and Mao Zedong with which we launched China Heritage on 1 January 2017.
 We also returned to the themes of Spectres & Souls, China Heritage Annual 2021, the subtitle of which was ‘Vignettes, moments and meditations on China and America, 1861-2021’.